Reddit Subreddits V2 — Info, Rules, Wiki, Leaderboard (16)

 Reddit Subreddits V2

-Sixteen self-contained subreddit lookups — ID, rules, access state, type / topic, chat channels, flairs, custom emojis, theme & widgets, highlighted posts, status, wiki, plus the 5 bearer-only endpoints the Android app uses (access eligibility, full mod-side settings, post requirements, top-poster leaderboard, top-commenter leaderboard).
+Sixteen self-contained subreddit lookups — ID, rules, access state, type / topic, chat channels, flairs, custom emojis, theme & widgets, highlighted posts, status, wiki, plus the 5 bearer-only endpoints that require a signed-in Reddit account (access eligibility, full mod-side settings, post requirements, top-poster leaderboard, top-commenter leaderboard).

 Pick an endpoint, fill the matching section, hit Start.